AUTOMATIC1111/stable-diffusion-webui/Features.md

 If 2.0 or 2.1 is generating black images, enable full precision with `--no-half` or try using the `--xformers` optimization.

+_**Note:**_ SD 2.0 and 2.1 are more sensitive to FP16 numerical instability (as noted by themselves in https://github.com/Stability-AI/stablediffusion/commit/c12d960d1ee4f9134c2516862ef991ec52d3f59e) due to their new cross attention module.

 # Outpainting

 Outpainting extends the original image and inpaints the created empty space.